-It is really important to get to know what the person with dementia usually likes and not to make assumptions about how they would like to look.
+It is really important to be aware of what the person with dementia usually likes and not to make assumptions about how they would like to look.
 Photographs are a good way of remembering how the person likes to wear their hair, make-up or accessories.
 You could also photograph complete outfits to give the person a prompt of what goes with what.

 The person might be used to going to the beauty salon or hairdressers and may want to continue to do this.
 Some people may prefer to have a hairdresser come to their house.

 People with dementia may have difficulties dressing.
 It may help to look for clothes that are easy to put on and take off, such as clothes with larger neck openings, front fastenings or no fastenings - or to make some adaptations to the clothes they already have.

 If someone is not enjoying wearing something - perhaps because it is physically uncomfortable, they are sensitive to certain textures, they don't like it or it is new and seems unfamiliar - it may cause them distress and discomfort.

 The following tips may be useful in helping a person choose what to wear.

 - Use Velcro fastenings or poppers rather than buttons.

 - Shoes with laces may be difficult for someone with dementia to manage.
 Try well-fitting slip-on shoes or shoes with Velcro fastenings, or replace shoelaces with elastic.